 The shotcrete process is prevalent in many industries: pools, underground tunneling, infrastructure and building trades.
 In fact, products of the shotcrete process are all around us but rarely noticed.

 Using this application in a decorative manner combines all the benefits of cast-in-place concrete with higher strength and durability because of the in-place compaction.

 Spraying concrete onto a surface at high velocity is, in theory, the perfect concrete placement method.
-Individual aggregate particles of various sizes, coated with cement paste, are driven into place to form a void-free mass of fully compacted concrete.
-This strong, dense, well-bonded material is ideal for most concrete applications, including decorative concrete.
+Individual aggregate particles of various sizes, with a cement paste covering, in place to form a void-free mass of fully compact concrete.
+This strong, dense, material is ideal for most concrete applications, including decorative concrete.

-Examples of shot product that are considered decorative are numerous.
+Examples of shot product that are decorative are numerous.
 A family vacation in Florida will lead you (especially if you have young kids) to Walt Disney World.
-The Splash Mountain and Big Thunder Mountain Railroad features are structural concrete applied through the shotcrete process.
+The Splash Mountain and Big Thunder Mountain Railroad features are structural concrete from the use of the shotcrete process.
 Park specifications surely require the decorative concrete to have water-repellant qualities.
 Porosity issues, permeability and strengths are key issues that impact the long-term durability of the attractions.

 Many underground rail tunnels are not only using shotcrete as rock or ground support but also as a finished exterior coating.
 For a contractor, this process will not only satisfy structural specifications, but also cause a huge cost reduction.

 Other applications of decorative concrete through the nozzle include pool creation.
 Watertight, low-permeability structural materials are essential to the success of the pool industry.
 One-sided forming with unlimited shape potential makes shotcrete a perfect material for pools.